30 Days by the Sea and Beyond

 I agree to:

-I recognize that my calm is a responsibility, not a luxury.
+I recognize that my calm is a responsibility I take seriously.

 ARTICLE V: BODY AND CARE